Russian company had access to Facebook user data through apps

 The company said it acted in accordance with Facebook’s terms and conditions and that it had not collected data on Facebook users, including Americans, other than to promote its “social games with social mechanics within Facebook.”

-The company said American users account for no more than 5 percent of its Facebook app audience.
+The company said American users account for no more than 5% of its Facebook app audience.

 Facebook CEO Mark Zuckerberg ordered an investigation into potential misuse of Facebook user data gathered through third-party apps a few days after the Cambridge Analytica story broke in March.